learn-co-curriculum/phase-1-html-forms/README.md

 #### Checkboxes

-Checkboxes are ideal if we wish to allow our users to choose one or more values.
+Checkboxes are like radio buttons...but you can choose more than one.

 ```html
 <h3>What are your dogs favorite toys?</h3>